lxsr0964-design/building-age-and-price-in-Leeds/README.md

 ## files

-1a.xlsx :The median price of the processed houses(LSOA)(Office of National Statistics)
+1a.xlsx :The median price of the processed houses(LSOA)(Office for National Statistics)

 APHS_EW_LSOA_2024.csv :house age(LSOA)(https://datadaptive.com/)

-leeds.geojson :Leeds map(LSOA)(Office of National Statistics)
+leeds.geojson :Leeds map(LSOA)(Office for National Statistics)

-Spatial data science report.ipynb - Colab :PDF coding
+Spatial data science report.ipynb - Colab :PDF version of the report

-Spatial_data_science_report.ipynb :this is ##python## coding
+Spatial_data_science_report.ipynb :this is #python# coding

 README :this

 ## how to run

+Operating environment: Jupyter Notebook or Google Colab

+Required libraries: `pandas`, `geopandas`, `matplotlib`, `seaborn`, etc. need to be installed in Python environment

-Download all files
+Download all files in same flode

 Open Spatial_data_science_report.ipynb in Jupyter Notebook or Google Colab.